Forannan

 Forannan, fl. c.
 969, was Bishop of Donoughmore.

+Life

+Forannan was born around 910 to an old noble family.
 His clan held the plain of Magh Feimhin, near Clonmel.
+He received an excellent upbringing and education, and became a Benedictine monk.

 Forannan was chosen bishop by popular election, and consecrated, according to his 'Life,' in 'the city called in the barbarous dialect of the Irish Domhnach mor,' i.e. Donoughmore, which, it is added, is the metropolis of Ireland.
 From this Lanigan erroneously inferred it to have been in Armagh.
 But the 'Book of Leinster,' the 'Lebar Brecc,' and the 'Martyrology of Donegal' all term him of 'Donoughmore in Magh Feimhin,' the territory of his family.

 Departure from Ireland

 In obedience to a vision directing him to go to the Meuse, Forannan, with twelve companions, left Ireland about 969, and, as usual with Irish saints, was miraculously conveyed across the sea.